-Clinical Assistant Professor
+Clinical Associate Professor

-Dr. Ellen Perlow is a clinical assistant professor in the Department of Physical Therapy at Mercer University.
+Dr. Ellen Perlow is a clinical associate professor in the Department of Physical Therapy at Mercer University.
 She received her BS in Physical Therapy from Washington University in St. Louis, Missouri in 1980 and her Doctor of Physical Therapy from the University of Tennessee at Chattanooga in 2012.

 She has over 35 years of clinical experience as a physical therapist, working primarily in inpatient rehabilitation facilities treating individuals with neurological impairments.
 She has worked at three regional spinal cord injury centers in Chicago, Houston and Atlanta.